BonilKoo/SSM/README.md

 *Options*

 - `--train_data`: a tsv file for Training data.
 "SMILES" and "label" must be included in the header.
-If you do not provide `train_data` to train the model, DILIstfrom (Chem Res Toxicol, 2021) will be used as training data.
+If you do not provide `train_data` to train the model, DILIst from (Chem Res Toxicol, 2021) will be used as training data.
 - `--test_data`: a tsv file for Test data.
 "SMILES" must be included in the header.
 If the header contains "label", the performance of the model is measured.
 - `--output_dir`: path for output directory.
 - `--trained_file`: a pickle file (`ssm_train.pickle`) resulting from training the model.